0xferit/consensys-dev-final/src/ethereum/design_pattern_decisions.md

 ### Mutex Pattern

 Timestamp function is vulnerable to concurrent calls.
-This can be patched applying mutex pattern by avoiding subsequent calls until first call returns.
+This can be patched by applying mutex pattern by avoiding subsequent calls until first call returns.
 However EVM doesn't let concurrent calls, so this vulnerability is not exploitable.

 ## Auto Deprecation and Mortal Patterns